How Will My Small Business Be Addressed During My Illinois Divorce?

 Contact a Kane County Business Valuation Lawyer

 Deciding how to handle a business during divorce can be quite challenging.
 You may be unsure of what the best option is for your unique situation.
-For dependable legal guidance regarding property division, business valuation, and more, contact Shaw Family Law, P.C.
+For dependable legal guidance regarding property division, business valuation, and more, contact Shaw Sanders, P.C.
 Call our office at 630-584-5550 today and schedule a consultation with a skilled St. Charles divorce attorney.